 If you have failed modules that are normally assessed by continuous assessment are advised to contact the College about the ways in which you will be re-assessed.

 Undergraduate students, except those in the final year, may apply to repeat the failed modules only as an internal candidate.
 However, if you opt to repeat the failed modules only, you must complete a ‘Request to Repeat Failed Modules’ form (available from the ‘Forms and Documents’ section of the Academic Registry’s Blackboard site).
 In such cases, the marks attained in the following session will be capped for students in Level 2 (and Level 3 of an advanced initial degree).
-Each application will be assessed with reference to the requirements of external agencies such as the UK Border Agency.
+Each application will be assessed with reference to the requirements of external agencies such as the UK Visas and Immigration.
 A copy of the ‘Request to Repeat Failed Modules’ form can be obtained from the University’s Intranet.

 If you have failed a module at the end of Semester 1, you may be allowed, with the permission of the College, to take a substitute module in Semester 2 to compensate for the failure.
 This will be regarded as attempting to redeem the original failure and consequently for Levels 2 and 3, the mark obtained will be capped at 40% (or 50% for Level M modules).
 At the discretion of the Progression Board or Award Board, full-time Undergraduate candidates who have not acquired sufficient credit to proceed to the next level of study may be permitted up to a maximum of three further attempts to redeem the failures in the modules in order to be allowed to complete the level of study.
 These attempts must take place within two academic sessions (see Capping of Marks below).